 A reasonable and responsible person would not drive in this manner because it creates an unreasonable level of risk that can result in harm or injury to pedestrians as well as other drivers, Your state of intoxication does not absolve the driver from being held liable for his actions and for the harm he caused you even though he had no intent to injure or harm you in any manner.

 If you have been injured due to another person’s negligence, regardless of your state of intoxication, you should contact an attorney to discuss your rights.
-The attorneys at Meinhart, Smith & Manning, PLLC offer free consultations, and help to those who need it.
+The Louisville personal injury attorneys at Meinhart, Smith & Manning, PLLC offer free consultations, and help to those who need it.